How rules work

 Exact

-Requires a strict match on the selected fields.- Best for: Deterministic matches where values should align 1:1.
+Requires a strict match on configured fields.- Best for: Deterministic matches where values should align 1:1.

 Tolerance

-Allows controlled variance (amount and/or date).- Best for: Known variance patterns such as fees, rounding, or posting delays.
+Allows controlled variance in amount matching.- Best for: Known variance patterns such as fees, rounding, or FX differences.

 cURL